we-dance/platform/content/wedance-community.md

 ## How to become WeDance Ambassador?

-Write an email to team@wedance.vip and use the role name as a subject.
+Write an email to team@wedance.vip

 ## What is WeDance?